How does a sales funnel work?

 10 minutes

-Think of the sales funnel, or conversion funnel, as the treasure map that guides a stranger until they become a customer.
-At its core, it is a visual representation of the journey someone takes from first hearing about your company to finally pulling out their card and buying.
+Let’s think of the term sales funnel, or conversion funnel, as the treasure map that guides a stranger until they become a customer.
+In essence, it is a visual representation of the journey a person takes from the first time they hear about your company until they finally pull out their card and buy.

-This model is not just a nice diagram; it is a strategic roadmap that allows us to support potential customers at every step, adjusting our actions so the process is as smooth as possible and, of course, to increase sales.
+This model is not just a nice drawing; it is a strategic roadmap that allows us to support potential customers at every step of the journey, adjusting our actions so the process is as smooth as possible and, of course, to increase sales.

 The kitchen funnel analogy is perfect for understanding it.
-At the top, the opening is wide and a lot of liquid enters.
+At the top, the opening is wide and a lot of liquid flows in.
 But as it goes down, the path narrows, and in the end only a concentrated stream comes out.
-The sales funnel works under that same logic.
+The sales funnel operates on the same logic.

-At the widest part (what we call TOFU, or Top of the Funnel), you cast a wide net to attract a broad audience—people who may be interested in what you do.
-As they move through the different stages, you filter and nurture those who truly have potential, while others naturally drop off because they are not your ideal customer.
-At the end of the journey, only the most prepared and convinced prospects remain—and they are the ones who become customers.
+At the widest part (what we call TOFU, or Top of the Funnel), you cast a wide net to attract a very broad audience, people who could be interested in what you do.
+As they move through the different stages, you filter and nurture the ones who truly have potential, while others naturally drop off along the way because they are not your ideal customer.
+By the end of the journey, only the most prepared and convinced prospects remain, and they are the ones who become customers.

 Why is it a fundamental tool?

 Trying to sell without a funnel is like navigating without a compass: chaos.
-You have no clear idea why some potential customers disappear, and you do not know where you should be investing your time and money.
+You have no idea why some prospects disappear, and you do not know where you should be investing your time and money.

 Implementing a funnel gives you a clear and, above all, measurable structure.
 It turns uncertainty into a system you can analyze and improve.
 It helps you understand things like: